Italian Classic Almond Biscotti Recipe (Cantucci)

 - 1 tsp vanilla extract

-- 1/2 tsp almond extract (optional, but great)
+- 1/2 tsp almond extract, optional

 - 1 cup whole almonds, lightly toasted

-- 1 tsp orange zest (optional)
+- 1 tsp orange zest, optional

-- 1 egg (for egg wash, optional, for shine)
+- 1 egg, optional, for egg wash

 Instructions